-If your organisation is conducting research and development (R&D) of any description, then there’s a good chance that this activity can be subsidised.
-Both public sector and non-public sector organisations recognise the importance of R&D. Since economic growth, productivity growth and wider socio-economic progress depends on successful R&D, support is made widely available.
+If your organisation is conducting research and development (R&D), then there’s a good chance that it can be subsidised.
+Both public and private sector organisations recognise the importance of R&D. Since economic growth, productivity growth and wider socio-economic progress depends on successful R&D, support is made widely available.

 This article looks at some of the ways your organisation can access R&D funding.